WELCOME TO ALANS MECCANO PAGES

 You are visitor Number

-If you have an interest in Meccano or would like to find out about the world's finest metal construction system this is place to be.
-I have been a "Meccano Boy" for most of my life but I have taken a more serious interest in Meccano as a hobby during past twenty years or so.
-You can find out how I got involved with Meccano by following the link "How I became an enthusiast."
-Above is a picture of a Giant Block Setting Crane I built in 2016 now awaiting demolition the pontoon crane has also been demolished but both live on in this website
+If you have an interest in traditional Meccano or would like to find out more about "The world's finest" metal construction system this is the place with lots and lots to interest you.
+I have been a "Meccano Boy" for much of my life but have taken a more serious interest in Meccano and Meccano model building during past twenty years or so, being retired helps!

-Scroll down the left hand column to navigate my web site and click on the links .
+Scroll down this page and the left hand column to navigate the web site and click on the links .

-Your questions and comments about Meccano are always welcome.
-I am pleased to give advice and help when ever I can.
-Please note I do not give valuations for Meccano nor do I sell Meccano or instruction manuals click here for information where you can purchase these or I would be pleased to advise you.
+Your messages, questions and comments about Meccano are always welcome.
+I am always pleased to give advice and help.
+Please though do not ask for valuations of Meccano products.
+I do not sell Meccano or manuals click here for information on where you can purchase these and download Free Meccano instructions.

-The pages on this website are copyright of alansmeccano.org. feel free to download information and pictures for your own personal use only.
-Please do not republish in any form without first seeking permission from the site owner.
-Links to my site are always welcome including Pintrest and Facebook
+The pages on this website are copyright of alansmeccano.org. feel free to download information and pictures for your personal use only.
+Please do not republish images in any form without first seeking permission from the site owner.
+Links to my site with a credit are always welcome including Pintrest and other similar sites.

 WHAT IS MECCANO?

 Meccano as a word is part of the English language but what exactly is it?
-Meccano is a metal, model construction system made up of strips as shown above, plates, brackets, girders, rods, wheels and gears, based on the principles of mechanical engineering.
+Traditionally Meccano is a metal, toy/model construction system made up of strips as shown above, plates, brackets, girders, rods, wheels and gears, based on the principles of mechanical engineering.
 Meccano though is much more than just a toy or model building system it teaches how mechanical things are constructed and function.
-Below is a quote from Rashad of Victoria, Australia a visitor to Alan's Meccano Pages.

 THE ORIGINS OF MECCANO A BRIEF HISTORY